Teddy Wilson (sprinter): Early life

 From North London, he attended Bishop Stopford's School in Enfield.
-He ha said he was inspired to take up sprinting after watching the London 2012 Olympic Games.
+He has said he was inspired to take up sprinting after watching the London 2012 Olympic Games.

 Career

 In August 2021, Wilson broke the British U15 100m record, running 10.78 seconds at the England Athletics U15 & U17 Championships, in Manchester.
 He competed in the 100 metres at the European Athletics U18 Championships in Jerusalem in 2022.

 He equalled the European Under-18 100m record with a personal best of 10.26 seconds at the Mannheim International in June 2023.
 That run also broke the Mark Lewis-Francis long-standing UK under-17 record.
-In August 2023, he won gold in the 100m at the 2023 Commonwealth Youth Games in a time of 10.37 seconds in Port of Spain, having been named as team captain for the English team.
+In August 2023, he won gold in the 100m at the 2023 Commonwealth Youth Games in a time of 10.37 seconds in Port of Spain ahead of compatriot Ebuka Nwokeji, having been named as team captain for the English team.
+He was also a medalist in the mixed 4 x 100 m relay alongside Noah Hanson, Thea Brown and Mabel Akande.

 He finished fifth in the final of the 100 metres at the senior British Athletics Championships in June 2024.
 He competed at the 2024 World Athletics U20 Championships in Lima, Peru in August 2024.
 He qualified for the final of the 100 metres, where he placed seventh.
 Later in the Championships, he won the silver medal in the 4 x 100 metres relay, running the British team's anchor leg.

 In October 2024, he was nominated by Athletics Weekly for best British male junior.
 In November 2024, he was named by British Athletics on the Olympic Futures Programme for 2025.